Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 • Protein powder

 For protein powders, whey protein powders are a great option if you tolerate dairy.
-For plant-based protein powders, I recommend pea protein powder or hemp protein powder for PCOS.
+If you follow a plant-based diet and need plant-based protein powders, I recommend pea protein powder or hemp protein powder for PCOS.

 To learn more about the differences in protein powders for PCOS and which brands I like, check out this blog post: The Best Protein Powders For PCOS (And Which To Avoid).